plotdb/registry/README.md

 A registry provider object should contain following fields:

- - `url({name, version, path})`: for a given resource, return an URL string pointing to it.
+ - `url({ns, name, version, path, type})`: for a given resource, return an URL string pointing to it.
- - `fetch({name, version, path})`: for a given resource, return a resource object for it with following fields:
+ - `fetch({ns, name, version, path, type})`: return a resource object for given params with following fields:
    - `version`: exact version of the returned content for the requested resource.
    - `content`: content of the requested resource